Need Help Now? A Guide to Scarleteen's Direct Services

-- Our message boards (you will need to register if you are not already registered specifically for the boards, the link to register is here)
+- Our message boards (you'll need to register if you're not already registered for the boards; you can do that here)

-- Our SMS (text) service: text us at #66746, using keyword: ASKST.
-The SMS service is free, but any texts you send will cost whatever any text costs you on your data plan.
+- Our SMS (text) service: you can text us at (206) 866-2279.
+The SMS service is free, but message and data rates apply, just like with any texts you send or receive to or from anyone.
 Per mobile restrictions, the SMS service is only available for users in the United States.

 Not sure which is right for you?